-Snowdrop walks on Hampshire & the Island
+Snowdrop walks around Hampshire and the Isle of Wight

 HAMPSHIRE